MA Fine Art supports the development of your thinking and practice. Teaching includes personal tutorials, group critique and external events.

-In Unit 1, you will extend your technical vocabulary and will be introduced to a wide range of workshops.
+In Unit 1, you will extend your technical vocabulary and will be introduced to workshops and online teaching events that will help you extend your own practice.
 Lectures and seminars will introduce research methodologies.
 You will also explore key theories and critical issues with a range of specialist staff and visiting speakers.
 Your work in this unit will lead to an agreed individual study programme for Unit 2.

 Unit 2: Knowledge and Communication

 The emphasis of Unit 2 is to develop your practical, conceptual and technological research.
 This is formulated through both practice or making and your research paper.
 You will start with group sessions to facilitate discussion of shared ground and differing concerns.
 These sessions are designed to help you think through and formulate your ideas into a research paper proposal.
 The specific contexts and sources of your research will be presented as a focused, critical paper, helping to set the agenda for your work in Unit 3.

 During Unit 3 you will be supported in the production of a body of work for public dissemination and presentation.
 Throughout the unit, you will advance your professional and academic skills to a level that prepares you for post-graduation practices.

 An important emphasis of the course is self-organisation and co-operative working.
 As you develop more independence over the course, you will have opportunities to engage with a variety of collaborative projects or practice that involves co-operation.
 These vary from year-to-year and have recently included international projects, external exhibitions and trans-disciplinary partnerships, publication and site-specific events; in both real and virtual environments.
 We have also worked across the Art programme, collaborating on projects with other MA and BA courses.